 Worm Gear

-Worm gears are a type of helical gear with a larger helix angle, close to 90 degrees, and long body in the axial direction.
-These features cause worm gears to resemble screws.
-The best way to distinguish a worm gear from a regular helical gear is by looking at its teeth—if even just one tooth persists for a full rotation around the helix, it’s a worm, not a helical gear.
-Worm gears are valued for their high torque, low speed gear ratio and their simplicity and compactness.
+Worm gears are unique helical gears characterized by a steep helix angle, nearly 90 degrees, and an elongated body along the axis.
+These distinctive features make worm gears resemble screws.
+The easiest way to differentiate a worm gear from a standard helical gear is by examining its teeth.
+If a single tooth extends for a full rotation around the helix, it’s a worm gear, not a helical one.
+Worm gears are prized for their high torque, low-speed gear ratio, as well as their simplicity and compact design.

 Differential Gear

-Differential gears feature two shafts that can be independently adjusted in angle and direction.
-Differential gears are designed to mesh and work with one another at a controlled speed in order to produce a desired amount of torque.
-Mostly, differential gears are used in automobiles.
+Differential gears consist of two shafts that can be independently adjusted in both angle and direction.
+These gears are engineered to mesh and operate together at a controlled speed to generate a specific amount of torque.
+They are primarily utilized in automobiles.

 Bevel Gear

-Bevel gears are conically shaped, allowing them to interlock with other gears perpendicularly, making them useful for rear end wheel torque applications.
-Bevel gears have either straight or curved teeth, in which case they are called spiral bevel gears.
-Curved teeth are helpful for speed reduction of process machines like packaging machinery, textile looms, material handling systems and conveyor systems.
+Bevel gears, with their conical design, interlock with other gears at right angles, making them ideal for transmitting torque to rear wheels.
+They can have either straight or curved teeth, with the latter known as spiral bevel gears.
+Curved teeth are particularly beneficial for reducing speed in various process machines, such as packaging machinery, textile looms, material handling systems, and conveyor systems.

 Bevel Gears: How They Work